BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Shuftesbury.md

 - He maintains that moral rightness and wrongness are not dependent on the reaction of observers, and so he accepts one of the main rationalist objections against sentimentalism
 - defends independent morality by appealing to a moral sense.
+- He is naturalist about the relation of the divine will to morality, but he is sentimentalist about our knowledge of moral properties